jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 Warning : ctrl-c not working as expected.

-Load all the packages/libraries delivered in the snapshot. bsf.cls and uno.cls are not part of the snapshot, but are loaded anyway, assuming you have installed them.
-It's not a problem is bsf.cls or uno.cls fail to load, nothing in ooRexxshell depends on them.
-You just won't have access to their functionalities.
+Load all the packages/libraries delivered in the snapshot. uno.cls is not part of the snapshot, but is loaded anyway, assuming you have installed it.
+It's not a problem if uno.cls fails to load, nothing in ooRexxshell depends on it.
+You just won't have access to its functionalities.

 This shell supports several interpreters :
 - ooRexx itself
 - the system address (cmd under Windows, bash under Linux)
+- hostemu
 - any other external environment (you need to modify this script, search for hostemu for an example).
 The prompt indicates which interpreter is active.
 By default the shell is in ooRexx mode.